open-compensation-token-license/license-token-website/wikisrc/arbitrum-tvl.md

 ## Understanding Arbitrum and its Layer-2 Solution

 Arbitrum is a layer-2 scaling solution developed by [Offchain Labs](https://offchainlabs.com/), designed to improve Ethereum's scalability by processing transactions off the main Ethereum chain while maintaining security and decentralization.
 It uses optimistic rollups – a technique where transactions are executed off-chain and the results are posted on-chain – to increase transaction throughput while reducing costs.
+For more on blockchain technology, see [What is Blockchain](https://www.license-token.com/wiki/what-is-blockchain).

 ## What is Total Value Locked (TVL)?

 TVL represents the aggregate value of assets locked within a blockchain platform or application.
 In the context of DeFi, it reflects the total capital held within the protocol’s smart contracts.
 This metric is crucial for evaluating the health, growth, and adoption of DeFi projects.
+To understand more about DeFi, refer to [Decentralized Finance (DeFi) and NFTs](https://www.license-token.com/wiki/decentralized-finance-de-fi-and-nf-ts).

 ## The Growth of Arbitrum’s TVL